mozilla-services/dependency-observatory/README.md

    `celery -A depobs.worker.tasks call depobs.worker.tasks.scan_npm_package --args '["@hapi/topo", "3.1.0"]' --kwargs '{}'`

 3. run `docker-compose up run-task` to mount in local changes, start a worker, and wait for it to terminate.
-Example output with the default add task terminates with:
+Example output with the add task as called above terminates with:

 ```console
 dependency-observatory-run-task | [2020-03-13 15:05:17,985: INFO/MainProcess] Connected to sqla+postgresql://postgres:**@db/dependency_observatory